don-bski/perl-stuff/WLED_Librarian/README.md

 The user is prompted to create a new empty database if an existing database file is not found.
 A sample database file *wled_librarian.dbs.zip* is included in this archive.
 Unzip it in a working directory for use if desired.
 The presets in the group *wall* are mostly configured for a single 711 LED string.
-But the presets in group *house* are configured for four LED strings; some with multiple sub-segments.
+But the presets in group *house* are configured for four LED channels (Dig-Quad); some with multiple sub-segments.
 Have a look at the preset Pdata using the librarian SHOW command.

 The program reformats the preset JSON during import to improve user readability.
 This has been tested with a number of LED strip types, primarily WS2815, and ESP32.
 Other hardware combinations may reveal